hengshuaiyao/HengshuaiYao.github.io/README.md

 ## Intro

-My research interest is reinforcement learning with a focus on model-based methods.
+My research interest is model-based reinforcement learning.
 My recent focus is on stochastic gradient methods, step-size adaptation, and sparse representation learning with neural networks.

 I'm an adjunct professor at Department of Computing Science, University of Alberta.
 I studied reinforcement learning at the RLAI lab from 2008 to 2014 in a Ph.D program at the same department.
 I worked on offline model-based approximate policy iteration (with Csaba Szepesvari), multi-step linear Dyna-style planning (with Rich Sutton), a novel reinforcement learning perspective for PageRank (with Dale Schuurmans), and Webpage ranking and Web search (with Davood Rafiei).
 I interned with Yahoo!
 Sunnyvale in 2013 and won a championship (CEO award) for "TrendingNow" project that detects trending topics in Yahoo search engine.
 I joined NCSoft game studio in San Francisco in 2016 working on reinforcement learning for mobile games.
 I joined Huawei in 2017.
 I'm a technical lead of the joint lab between University of Alberta and Huawei.